 What We Do

-CREATE.
+Create.
 Our committee members work to create impactful service learning programs based around social and environmental issues that we face today by partnering with non-profit organizations.
-Our goal is to bring a larger understanding of social issues to our students and campus community, to raise awareness and open-mindedness.
+Our goal is to bring a larger understanding of social issues to our students and campus community, to raise awareness and foster open-mindedness.

 Go.
 Alternative Breaks travels to economically, culturally, and environmentally diverse locations all across the United States.